Marine Park First School

 From September 2018, secondary schools must publish information about the school’s careers programme.

-Not applicable as pupils leave before the end of Key Stage 2– we have incorporated careers into our curriculum plans
+Not applicable as pupils leave before the end of Key Stage 2– we have incorporated careers into our curriculum documentation and plans

 Governors’ information and duties